-The Medical Device Development Bootcamp at Keck Graduate Institute (KGI) in Claremont, CA, is a five-week experiential learning opportunity for students interested in learning the process for designing and manufacturing medical devices.
+The Medical Device Development Bootcamp at Keck Graduate Institute (KGI) in Claremont, CA, is a learning opportunity for students interested in the process for designing and manufacturing medical devices.
+This year, in light of the COVID-19 pandemic, the program will be offered as two-week, synchronous online programs.
 It is a great entry into KGI’s Master of Science in Medical Device Engineering (MSMDE) program.